You entered the most comprehensive Tennis Grand Slam Online Database

 At the Cincinnati Open, she reached back-to-back quarterfinals defeating tenth seed Emma Raducanu, her fourth WTA 1000 quarterfinal of the season.

 At the Guadalajara Open, she reached her second final at the WTA 1000 level defeating four former Grand Slam champions Elena Rybakina, Bianca Andreescu, and Sloane Stephens in the quarterfinals, and Victoria Azarenka in the semifinals.
-She defeated fourth seed Maria Sakkari in straight sets to win her second and biggest singles title of her career, becoming the first American woman to win a WTA 1000 title since Madison Keys in 2019.
+She defeated fourth seed Maria Sakkari in straight sets to win the second and biggest singles title of her career, becoming the first American woman to win a WTA 1000 title since Madison Keys in 2019.
 At the same tournament, she also reached the quarterfinals in doubles with Gauff.
 As a result, she achieved new career-high rankings of world No. 3, in singles and in doubles, on October 24, 2022.

-Coming off the heels of her win over Światek and consistency throughout the 2022 season, Pegula was considered one of the favorites for the Australian Open title.
+Coming off the heels of her win over Świątek and consistency throughout the 2022 season, Pegula was considered one of the favorites for the Australian Open title.
 She breezed through her first three matches with straight set wins over Jaqueline Cristian, Aliaksandra Sasnovich, and Marta Kostyuk.
 In the fourth round, Pegula faced off against 2021 French Open champion Barbora Krejčíková for the first time, defeating the 20th seed in straight sets to advance to her third consecutive Australian Open quarterfinal.
 However, she was unable to advance past that stage once more, being defeated by former champion Victoria Azarenka in straight sets.
-Pegula also played doubles with Coco Gauff; seeded second, the pairing dropped only one set en route to the semifinals before falling to the tenth seeds Shuko Aoyama and Ena Shibahara.
+Pegula also played doubles with Coco Gauff; seeded second, the pairing dropped only one set en route to the semifinals, before falling to the tenth seeds, Shuko Aoyama and Ena Shibahara.

 In February, Pegula reached the finals of the Qatar Ladies Open in both singles and doubles.
 It was Pegula's first WTA 500 singles final.
-She defeated former French Open champion Jelena Ostapenko and world No. 2, Petra Kvitova en-route, before losing to top-ranked Iga Świątek, in straight sets.
-In doubles, she and Coco Gauff defended their doubles title, defeating second seeds Lyudmyla Kichenok and Jelena Ostapenko in a three sets.
+She defeated former French Open champion Jelena Ostapenko and world No. 2, Petra Kvitová en-route, before losing to top-ranked Iga Świątek, in straight sets.
+In doubles, she and Gauff defended their doubles title, defeating second seeds Lyudmyla Kichenok and Jelena Ostapenko in three sets.
 Pegula earned 305 singles and 470 doubles ranking points.
 In Dubai, she reached her first WTA 1000 semifinal for the season defeating Viktoriya Tomova, Ana Bogdan and Karolína Muchová by walkover, before losing to eventual champion Krejčíková.

 Misc Subscribe now